 “I’m sure,” I said, voice trembling.

-His words caught, unspoken panic hanging in the space between us.
+His words caught, unspoken panic hanging between us.
 “You’re not going to keep it?”

 I dropped my gaze, tears rising.
 “No. Sunny… he wants me to go home.
 To end it.
 He says it’s best.”